 Manga comics are not just for children.
 Many are produced with adults specifically in mind, as are novels in many other parts of the world.
 Manga cover a wide range of topics, including children's stories, drama, mysteries, detective stories, fantasy, science fiction, supernatural fiction, and historical fiction.
 Most are originally published in black and white as magazine serials.
 If popular enough, the stories will be collected together in volumes called tankōbon.

 Scroll down for a downloadable PDF of this tutorial.

 Manga is set apart from other, similar comics by its distinctive drawing style.
 Manga characters typically have large, often rectangular eyes, and other features may be exaggerated as well.

 For example, male characters often have spiky hair and enormous muscles.
 Females may be drawn with an exaggerated figure, short dresses, long legs, and intricate hairstyles.
 At times, human characteristics are combined with those of animals, for example, Inuyasha's feline ears and Goku's primate-like tail.
 This style is shared by Japanese animation, referred to as anime.

 If you are drawing your own manga characters, you likely want to get their hair just right.
-Doing so is easy with the help of this simple, step-by-step manga hair drawing tutorial.
+Doing so is easy with the help of this simple, step-by-step anime hair drawing tutorial.